Creative Resources for ESL/EFL Teachers

 argumentative essay topics

 An argumentative essay is an essay that uses research to present a reasoned argument on a particular subject .
-As with the persuasive essay , the purpose of this essay is to sway the reader to the writer’s position.
-A strong persuasive essay makes its point through diligent research, evidence, and logical reasoning skills.
+As with the persuasive essay , the purpose of an argumentative essay is to sway the reader to the writer’s position.
+However, a strong persuasive essay makes its point through diligent research and emotion while a strong argumentative essay should be based solely on facts, not feelings.

 Argumentative Essay Format